runziggurat/p2p-viz/README.md

 - the C key cycles the color mode:  degree, betweenness, closeness
 - the F key toggles the FPS display
 - the G key toggle the gradient display
+- the H key toggle the histogram display
 - the N key toggles the connections, if a node or subnode is selected.